ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 we be at rest.
 Our funeral will wind on its way, and our | source and centre.
 “I am ing into eternity ; :
 ee eee.
 Sylvia Katty, per Rev. aly concert, per Rev.Mr.
 Howard, ==!
 Sn egigg] «&gt;it wa duke nol note, &quot;30 48| friends will return, and we shall be Jeft to darkness.
 And it) Conspicuous and foremost among the pv adndy wre Mente Bow Ail 4
-~~ er by Gowriemen. oie Tolland he » Bt Coe ee “ aa] rite vst 10 00 «“ Balance to new aect..19 23) may be for a short time that we shall be spoken of, but the lights of our moral firmament i
+~~ er by Gowriemen. oie Tolland he » Bt Coe ee “ aa] rite vst 10 00 «“ Balance to new aect..19 23) may be for a short time that we shall be spoken of, but the lights of our moral firmament is
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_christian-secretary_1846-07-17_9_19%2Fsim_christian-secretary_1846-07-17_9_19_jp2.zip%2Fsim_christian-secretary_1846-07-17_9_19_jp2%2Fsim_christian-secretary_1846-07-17_9_19_0000.jp2/pct:0.091912,87.668067,98.398109,3.592437/600,/0/default.jpg"/>
 </td>